The Grammar Level

 Composition

 Using the principles and methodology of the Institute for Excellence in Writing, students learn how to use words to engage the imagination of the audience.
 IEW builds on the principle of learning by imitation and incrementally teaches students to write with clear structure and compelling style.
 Students write across the curriculum and move from imitation to innovation.
+Students write their first historical research paper based on a figure from American history.

 Math